Afghan Spinach with Dill and Cilantro

-This may be the sort of dish to cook quietly in your kitchen, spoon into a storage container, and hide in the back of the fridge so you don’t have to share it, pulling it out for lunch or a late-night snack when nobody is looking.
+This is the sort of dish to cook quietly in your kitchen, spoon into a container, and hide in the back of the fridge so you don’t have to share.
+Pull it out for lunch or a late-night snack when nobody is looking.

-More likely you’ll make it for your family, risking the fact that your kids may not love it.
+More likely, it’s one you’ll make for your family, risking the fact that your kids may not love it.
 Mine ate it, one had seconds, nobody complained.
 But let’s be honest, nobody, except me, tucked in like it was a bubbling crock of mac and cheese.

 It is spinach after all.

 Seriously good spinach.
-And compared to other spinach dishes that rest on the laurels of rich accompaniments like cream, butter, bacon, and cheese, this one relies on an unusual combination of ingredients and slow cooking to make it the best cooked spinach I know.
-It’s served with Greek-style yogurt along with warm pita or naan bread to help to scoop the goods from plate to mouth.
+And compared to other spinach dishes that rest on the laurels of rich accompaniments like cream, butter, bacon, and cheese, this one relies on herbs and spices along with slow cooking to make it the best cooked spinach I know.
+It’s served with Greek yogurt along with warm pita or naan bread to help scoop the goods from plate to mouth.

 This time around, though, I made it as a center-of-the-plate dish on the Sunday after Thanksgiving when we needed a household-wide detox.
 A big ‘old mess of spinach seemed just the thing.

-The following day, realizing I hadn’t had my fill of Sabzi, I made a second batch, just for me, to store in the back of the fridge and eat when nobody was looking.
+The following day, realizing I hadn’t had my fill, I made a second batch, just for me, to store in the back of the fridge and eat when nobody was looking.

 Use frozen, chopped leaf spinach that's sold in a bag not compressed in a box like a big spinach popsicle.
 If organic is available, that's a better option since conventionally grown spinach is notably high in pesticide residues.

-Serve the spinach in a bowl with yogurt and warm pita or naan bread on the side.
+- Serve Sabzi in a bowl with yogurt and warm pita or naan bread on the side.

-Adapted from a recipe by Humaira Ghilzai of Afghan Culture Unveiled
+Adapted from a recipe for Sabzi by Humaira Ghilzai of Afghan Culture Unveiled